ChorusTeam/Capix/README.md

 # Capix
-- A small API mod allows Mod Developers to add capes to their mods
+- A small API mod that allows Mod Developers to add capes to their mods

 ### Fabric Setup Example

 ```java